-In this blog, we will deal with questions relating to arrests of persons under the Code of Criminal procedure and answer popular questions that are asked in LLB and other legal exams relating to arrests of persons.
+In this blog, we will deal with arrest and its procedure under crpc (Code of Criminal procedure, 1973) and answer popular questions that are asked in LLB and other legal exams relating to arrest and rights of arrested person under crpc.
 The answers have been supported by Bare Acts and Case laws as far as applicable.

 Meaning and Definition of Arrest: